The “Why” of Single Leg Training

-When we made the unsexy decision to to treat single leg training (SLT) with the same respect in our programming cycles as the bigger, more glamorous lifts, we knew it would be an uphill battle in convincing folks to attend those days with the same regularity and squats, deadlifts, cleans, and the like.
+Back in our founding days around 2011 when we made the unsexy decision to treat single leg training (SLT) with the same respect in our programming cycles as the bigger, more glamorous lifts, we knew it would be an uphill battle in convincing folks to attend those days with the same regularity and squats, deadlifts, cleans, and the like.

-You can’t really PR in single leg movements (at least you shouldn’t), the load is not usually something that triggers the dopamine rush of satisfaction, and it leaves you quite sore.
-To combat its unsexiness, we have since gone all in on education on those days in the hopes of creating more broad appeal of their benefits.
+You can’t really PR in single leg movements to the same degree of excitement, the load is not usually something that triggers the dopamine rush of satisfaction, and it leaves you quite, quite sore.

 While there is mixed literature on whether or not SLT it directly contributes to strength in bilateral movements like squats and deadlifts, it stands to reason that no one ever got weaker by training the individual parts that make up the sum.
 If your individual legs get stronger, then working together they must be stronger, as well.
 So we’re not really here to discuss their contribution to strength.

 Where SLT really moves the needle is in its ability to build balance and resilience.
 For athletes, it is also obviously more functional, as the only sport performed by exclusively producing power off of both legs at the same time is rowing.
 For humans, we all walk and run.
 Most of us don’t go broad jumping around town.